Food Science and Nutrition BSc (Hons) – 2023 entry

-IELTS Academic: 6.5 overall with 6.0 in each element.
+IELTS Academic: 6.5 overall with 6.0 in Writing and 5.5 in each other element.

 View the other English language qualifications that we accept.

 If you do not currently meet the level required for your programme, we offer intensive pre-sessional English language courses, designed to take you to the level of English ability and skill required for your studies here.
-The University of Surrey is also an IELTS test centre.

-Offers are normally made in terms of grades.
+We normally make offers in terms of grades.

-Suitable candidates may be invited to an Applicant Day.
-During the visit to the University the candidate can find out more about the programme and meet staff and students.
+If you are a suitable candidate you may be invited to an offer holder event.
+During your visit to the University you can find out more about the course and meet staff and students.

 Recognition of prior learning